-- It runs on a dedicated server to guarantee uptime and performance.
+- It runs on a local data residency to guarantee uptime and performance.

 - It ensures your data is secure.
-(Jotform is encrypted with 256-bit SSL and is PCI DSS Level I and HIPAA compliant.)
+(Jotform is encrypted with 256-bit SSL and is PCI DSS Level I and HIPAA-friendly forms.)

 What tools does Jotform Enterprise integrate with?